 Second Opinion Game-Changer

-Roswell Park pathologists reported that 10 percent of patients received a change in diagnosis after coming from another care facility.
+Roswell Park pathologists find that up to 10 percent of patients receive a change in diagnosis after coming from another care facility.

 When Should You Seek a Second Opinion?

 It’s always a good idea, but especially important if: